Undergraduate Certificate in Global Engineering

 Students are responsible for identifying and completing course prerequisites prior to enrolling in courses listed to meet certificate requirements.

 A certificate advising form should be completed and signed by the student and the student's engineering major advisor.
-The form must be turned into the Director of Global Engineering Programs (Karey Sabol) in the College of Engineering and Applied Science at least one month prior to graduation.
+The form must be turned into the Director of International Programs (Karey Sabol) in the College of Engineering and Applied Science at least one month prior to graduation.

 For additional information, please contact: